 Campsite for the Night – Dornoch

 There are three campsites in Dornoch you can choose from Grannie’s Heilan Hame Holiday Park, Pitgrudy Holiday Park and Dornoch Camping and Caravan Site.
-We opted for the cheaper option and found a quiet spot on the beach to pitch up for the night.
+We opted for the more adventurous option and found a quiet spot at the far end of the beach to pitch up for the night.
 If you arrive late and leave early (and of course leave no trace!), camping here shouldn’t be an issue.

 Day Two – Dornoch to John O’Groats